gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 I sat with that for a while.

-Then, I called my closest friends:
+Then I called my closest friends.

-My friend, N, started crying almost immediately.
+My friend N started crying almost immediately.

 *Life is so unfair, Filiz.*
 *This is so unfair.*